Telltale Signs of Anxiety In Dogs to Watch Out For

 When they are left and that person isn't present, the dog goes into panic mode and starts acting out.
 Dogs with separation anxiety make up around 14% of all dogs it is thought.

-The Most Common Signs and Symptoms of Canine Anxiety
+The Most Common Signs and Symptoms of Anxiety in Dogs

 Running Away- A sign of anxiety, escaping behaviors are dangerous for your dog.
 Often triggered by loud noises where your dog has anxiety that is related to noise phobia.